kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 *	Support for preconnect and preload headers
 *	CDN option, to rewrite all static assets inside the JS or CSS files
 *	WP CLI support to check stats and purge the cache
-*	Auto purging of cache files for W3 Total Cache, WP Supercache, WP Rocket, Wp Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, Nginx Cache (by Till Krüss ), SG Optimizer, HyperCache, Cache Enabler, Godaddy Managed WordPress Hosting and WP Engine (read the FAQs)
+*	Auto purging of cache files for W3 Total Cache, WP Supercache, WP Rocket, Wp Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, Nginx Cache (by Till Krüss ), SG Optimizer, HyperCache, Cache Enabler, Breeze (Cloudways), Godaddy Managed WordPress Hosting and WP Engine (read the FAQs)
 *	and some more...